 Part 3.
 The Russian Army

 The Soviet Army was organised for a huge war: it had divisions, organised into armies (corps in Western terminology) which were organised into fronts (armies in Western terminology) and further grouped into TVDs or Theatres of Military Activity (army groups in Western terminology) all backed up by a conscription and reserve system, immense stocks of weapons and gigantic pre-positioned ammunition dumps.
-This time, the Soviets did not intend to fight the decisive battle an hour’s drive from Moscow.
+This time, the Soviets did not intend to fight the decisive battle an hour’s drive from the Kremlin.
 When the USSR collapsed, so did that structure.
 The most ready elements were based in the Warsaw Treaty countries; Russia took responsibility for them and they were hurriedly moved back, shedding conscripts as they went.
 The formations which would have been filled up and then supported the ready elements were in Ukraine and Belarus and lost to Russia.

 For some years the management of the Russian army did not appear to have understood that everything had changed – that the huge Soviet forces were gone and would not magically fill up with hundreds of thousands of conscripts to fill up the “empty formations”.
 But, they didn’t know how to make them smaller either: we were always told in talks with the Russian General Staff that the state could not afford to pay the officers the pensions and housing allowances they were entitled to.
 And so this once mighty army decayed.